Crescent Swift (commissioned poem)

 The poem, “Crescent Swift”, was launched on 16 June 2022, at “Flying Home: the World of Swifts”, a conversation between myself and Sarah Gibson, author of Swifts and Us.
 The event opened with my reading of the poem.

-‘Crescent Swift’ is soon to be mounted as an installation at The Crescent Arts Centre, Belfast.
+‘Crescent Swift’ was mounted as an installation in February 2023 at the Crescent Arts Centre, Belfast.

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––